-1. The Venue.
 Where is the logo going to be used?
 On a web page, footer, product, package, brochure, or big sign?
 All of the above and more?
-Are different versions of the logo needed for different uses?
+Will you need different versions of the logo for different uses?
 What is the attention span of the viewer?
 One second?
 Less?
 How far away will the logo be viewed?
 Is it clear and easy to understand given the attention span of the viewer?

-2. The Message.
 What is the promise of the brand?
-What impressions and perceptions are communicated by the graphic image?
+What impressions and perceptions does the graphic image communicate?
 Does the image show what you do or produce?
 Does it convey some attribute that distinguishes your product or service?
 What do you want to tell the viewer with your logo?

-3. The Elements.
 What colors will be used and why are they appropriate?
 Will the image be surrounded by space or go out to the edges?
-Will there be copy incorporated into the logo, or will it be all graphic?
-Will its shape be square, round, oblong, triangular, or some other shape?
-Will it be an object or an abstract?
+Will there be copy incorporated into the logo, or will it be all graphics?
+How about its shape?
+Will it be square, round, oblong, triangular, or some other shape?
+And will it be an object or an abstract?

-5. The Competition.
 What logos are your competitors using now?
 Does your customer or the distribution system expect your logo to look similar?
 How will your logo stand out from the competition?
 How will it convey an alternative, added value, or distinguishing characteristic?
-Is your logo going to appear along side your competitors in certain venues?
+Is your logo going to appear alongside your competitors in certain venues?

 By considering these issues and their related questions you can begin to determine priorities and better focus on what you want your logo to do.
 Then, when you do find the right logo maker, you can better communicate your needs and desires.
 The logo is the flag everyone salutes – or not.
 So spend some time with these questions before you hire your logo maker.
 The right logo will be worth a thousand words.